 It’s so hard to know how to respond to the heartbreaking news stories about Palestine, without fear of sounding ignorant or patronising.
-I also don’t want to inflict my political views on you, or add to the negative energy, so today I would like to contribute my simply sharing this archive collection of achingly beautiful photographs transporting us to a more a peaceful time in Palestine’s history.
+Today I would like to contribute by simply sharing this archive collection of photos from the Library of Congress found on Messy Messy Chic.

 historical photo of palestine